Despite what you may think, couples therapy (like individual therapy) is not reserved for people with extreme or uncommon problems.

-Too often, the word “therapy” stigmatizes the concept, creates misconceptions, and pushes people away from the process.
+Too often, the word “therapy” stigmatizes the concept or couples therapy, creates misconceptions, and pushes people away from the process.
+But, despite what you may think, couples therapy is not reserved for people with extreme or uncommon problems.
+There are many benefits of couples therapy.

 In school we learn about sex and physical anatomy, but very few classes ever teach us about managing emotional relationships or how to argue constructively — even though this is one of the most valuable lessons in life.